darrenjhsu/XSNAMD/README.md

 1. During the simulation, look at the log file.
 It should show the chi square decreasing gradually.

+### Combining the XSMD simulations with metadynamics

+Manuals coming ...

 <!--Of the files,